aleale14/aleale14.github.io/_posts/read/2019-11-26-CompetenceManagement.md

 Due to my consulting activities, I had the possibility to appreciate and see in action various competency management systems.

-Generally speaking I experienced 3 different approaches:
+Generally speaking, I experienced 3 different approaches:

 1. Inferring competences from activities performed
 2. Assessing competences based on a more or less strict framework